Tuplanolla/contents/README.md

 Finding out what certain files or directories are for requires looking inside them, reading about them somewhere or asking someone.
 Sometimes even that's not sufficient.
 Using an index solves that problem.
+Indefinix manages that index.

-Writing a perfect nontrivial C program, where every character has its place, is also intriguing.
+Indefinix is also an experiment on a beautiful C program architecture and implementation, where everything has its place.

 ## Installation